FPtje/GLuaFixer/installation-instructions/OSX.md

 ## glualint on M1 devices

-The OSX build of `glualint` sadly only works on the x86_64 version of OSX.
-If you have a device with an M1 chip, this compiled version of `glualint` will sadly not be compatible.
-This is because M1 devices run on a differen CPU architecture than what this version of `glualint` is compiled for.
+Builds of `glualint` are only provided for the x86_64 version of OSX.
+If you have a device with an Apple Silicone (M1/M2/M3/etc.) chip, this compiled version of `glualint` requires you install Rosetta first.
+Follow the instructions to install Rosetta here: https://support.apple.com/en-us/102527.

-If indeed you would like to get this to work on M1 device, it should be possible to compile `glualint` from scratch, though your mileage may vary.